Jakkamma (film): Plot

 Jakkamma and Ponnambalam, a married couple, live happily with their two sons — Babu and Raja — in a village.
 The village is constantly raided by a notorious robber Kali and his gang.
 In trying to save the village and its people, Ponnambalam is murdered by Kali.
 Jakkama raises both her sons valiantly and teaches them to fight against injustice.
 Jakkama is abducted by Kali and kept captive as a prisoner.
 Babu and Raja befriend Jambu, a friend and sympathiser of the poor and with his help, they rescue their mother.
 Kali comes to challenge Jambu but gets into the trap and Jakkamma kills Kali, and the whole village is freed.

 Production

 Jakkamma was directed by M. Karnan who also handled the cinematography and wrote the screenplay.
 The film was produced by Vijaya Chitra Films, and the story was written by the Vijaya Chitra Films Unit, while the dialogues were written by Aaroor Dass.
 Editing was handled by R. Devarajan.
-The final length of the film was 3990.13 metres.
+The film was prominently shot in the village Kannankottai.
+Its final length of the film was 3990.13 metres.